Finding the Universe

 Sand/ash damage is an insurance that covers you from damage done to the car as a result of high wind blowing sand or ash onto the vehicle – this is particularly common in the south of Iceland.
 It can also cover you in the case of a volcanic eruption.
 Whilst this is an uncommon occurrence, if it does happen the fine abrasive ash will quickly destroy a cars paintwork.

-Overall, these various options can add up.
+Overall, these various options can add up, and it is worth checking if it is included when renting your car.
 Our suggestion, if you want to hire a car in Iceland, is to look at this car hire portal for Iceland, as they include the prices of these various insurances up front, so you can make an informed decision before you visit the country, without feeling pressured at the sales counter when you pick up the car.
 They also include a discount if you choose to go for all the insurance options for peace of mind.

 In our experience, the agents at the hire car counters in Iceland use sales tactics to push these insurance options, and whilst they certainly can be necessary, the choice is yours as to which you take.